Spinal Nerve Block Procedures

 Minimize Pain from Injuries & Chronic Conditions

 Back pain may be caused by injuries or conditions affecting the nerves in your spine.
 In some cases, this kind of pain can be treated with physical therapy or medication.
-In other cases, you may need our Miami interventional nerve block procedure.
+In other cases, you may need an interventional nerve block procedure.

 Nerve blocks are minimally invasive injections directly into the spine.
 These injections deliver anesthetic to the nerves in the painful area.
 This interrupts the pain signals these nerves send to your brain, which helps reduce pain and improve your range of motion.